Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 The font files in this folder are the .rawh files produced by the FontConvertor.
 They are loaded into the final application image by creating a C file which contains the binary font data in the form of an array.

-### Converting Images in Eclipse

-The process for doing this is handled by a makefile (fonts.mk) which generates C files for each font file in the folder.
-The makefile is run before the main code is compiled and refreshes the source files for the project.
-In Eclipse Project Properties, a new “Builder” is added before the “CDT Builder”.
-The builder is called “Fonts Builder” and is shown in Figure 2.
-Builder settings are the same as for the Images Builder.

 ### Converting Fonts in Command Line